airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 The GNOME Libraries
 ===================

-The GNOMEGNOME projects is one of several projects to provide a complete desktop to Linux users.
+The GNOME projects is one of several projects to provide a complete desktop to Linux users.
 The GNOME project includes a panel to hold application launchers and mini-applications called applets, several standard applications to do things such as file management, session